bbglab/bbgwiki/docs/Plots_and_scripts/minibam_hartwig_GCP.md

 sudo chmod a+w /ext/ssd/
 ```

-Create a bucket where the results will be copied during the minibam generation (_Cloud Storage - Buckets_). _Location type: Region, europe-west4 (Netherlands)_
+Next, create a bucket where the results will be copied during the minibam generation (_Cloud Storage - Buckets_). _Location type: Region, europe-west4 (Netherlands)_

 ## 2. Prepare the input file